Syslog777/Linux-Bash-Tutorial/README.md

 ##### About Bash-101
   Bash is the command language interpreter or shell script interpreter for the GNU operating system.
 Every pentester that uses Linux, usually uses Bash.
-This guide is here to show you some of the basics of how to "hack".
+This guide is here to show you some of the basics of how to make Linux do what you want it to do.

 With this you will be able to:
   - Write and read Bash scripts